arturenault/arturenault.github.io/_posts/2014-08-15-being-watched.md

 - every event I've ever been invited to
 - my settings
 - security info - including every time I've changed my password or settings and every IP address that I've ever logged in from
-- ads: essentially, ad topics I'd be interested in in list form, as well as all the ads I've clicked (a whopping 4, all by accident)
+- ads - essentially, ad topics I'd be interested in in list form, as well as all the ads I've clicked (a whopping 4, all by accident)

 Some of these are really interesting.
 The facial recognition info available in my photos is something I couldn't find anywhere else.
 Perhaps my favorite is the ad info though.
 The long list includes things I'm actually interested in, like "#Monty Python and the Holy Grail", "#Application software", and "#Stroopwafel."
 But it also includes things I'm not interested in, such as "#Sewing needle", "#Rain (entertainer)" (no idea who this guy is), and "#Argentina national football team."
 Finally, there's also a lot of completely random stuff, like "#Communes of France," "#List of awards and nominations received by How I Met Your Mother," and "#Bozo the Clown"&mdash;I wonder if I read these wikipedia articles at some point.
 The ridiculousness of these topics is part of why I pretty safe being tracked for data.